 About Kingsport Kidney Care

 Kingsport Kidney Care is a joint venture between Holston Medical Group and DCI, the largest non-profit dialysis provider in the United States treating patients with chronic kidney disease since 1971.
 Together, the Kingsport Kidney Center provides life-saving therapies with a patient-centered approach.
-Led by Sharan Kanakiriya, MD, HMG Nephrologist, the Kingsport Kidney Center’s sole reason for existence is to meet he needs of individual patients who are living with chronic kidney disease.
-We see every patient as a unique individual with unique needs and we believe in partnering with each patient to address their physical, emotional, spiritual and social needs.
+Led by Sharan Kanakiriya, MD, HMG Nephrologist, the Kingsport Kidney Center’s sole reason for existence is to meet the needs of individual patients who are living with chronic kidney disease.
+We see every patient as a unique individual with unique needs and we believe in partnering with each patient to address their physical, emotional, spiritual, and social needs.

 We know that dialysis treatment can be a difficult adjustment for the patient and their family members and loved ones.
 That’s why we offer educational opportunities to help you fully understand the treatment and offer you resources to assist you in your journey.

 To learn more about Kingsport Kidney Center, call 423-343-5734.